Atelier-Tyrell/Products/README.md

 ## Overview
 API built for e-commerce products, built using service-oriented architecture.

+## Description
+Use this project to deploy a server that listens to RESTful API routes to deliver product and style information for clothing items.
+To handle increased client load, deploy with a proxy NGINX server to horizontally scale to decrease error rate and latency when handling thousands of clients.

 ## Installation and Setup
 1. Fork and clone the repo and navigate to the root directory.